cybozu/eslint-config/README.md

 It's an opinionated tool but with Prettier, we don't have to discuss code styles in code review.
 (No more bikeshed)

-`@cybozu/eslint-config` has presets to support Prettier as an experimental.
 The presets disable all rules conflicting with Prettier and treat the difference as errors.
 You can fix the errors by `--fix` option so you don't have to fix the errors manually.